🚚 Free worldwide shipping on all orders over $50

 2) Uruz

-Symbolizes: the buffalo
+Symbolizes: the aurochs (wild buffalo)

 3) Thurisaz

-Symbolizes: the hammer
+Symbolizes: Thor’s hammer

 4) Ansuz

-Symbolizes: spear
+Symbolizes: the spear of Odin

 5) Raido